hamiltonbarnes/100-days-of-code/r1-log.md

 **Day 13: August 27,2018 Monday**

-**Today's progress**: I start my first freedcodecamp project today.
+**Today's progress**: I started my first freedcodecamp project today.
 The project has to do with a [tribute page](https://codepen.io/hamiltonbarnes/full/QVNeaM).
 From what i have seen so far it focuses on using the knowledge i have acquired so far by building a real life project.
 So far it's being fun.

 **Thoughts**: My interest in programming has actually being peaked.
 And i want to do all i can to get better at it.